bluetoother/ble-shepherd/README.md

 **ble-shepherd** exports its functionalities as a singleton denoted as `central` in this document.
 The following example shows how to create an application with **ble-shepherd** with CC254X BLE network processor(BNP) (see [central.start()](#API_start) if you like to use CSR BLE USB dongle).

-Fisrtly, set up your serial-port configuration to connect to BNP.
+Firstly, set up your serial-port configuration to connect to BNP.
 Next, call method `start()` with your configuration `spCfg` and application function `app` to bring the `central` up.
-Your `app` will run right after connected to BNP.
+Your `app` will run right after central connected to BNP.
 If you like to tackle something prior to your app loading, e.g., registering custom GATT definitions, just override the method `appInit()` to suit your needs.

 ```javascript